techidock/open-source/channel_area/README.md

 A bottom navigation bar provides tabs for **Draw** and **Tables**.
 The Tables tab lists your measurements and the polygon's vertices.

 Shapes are always positioned with their left edge along the bottom of the canvas.
-The canvas resizes automatically to fit your screen, whether on desktop or mobile.
+The canvas resizes automatically to fit your screen in either landscape or portrait orientation, adjusting when the Properties menu is pinned or hidden.
 Edit Mode is off by default so the point markers remain hidden until enabled.

-Use the **Water Height** box below the canvas to draw a blue line at the chosen level and see the water area.
+Use the **Water Height** box on the **Channel Properties** tab to draw a blue line at the chosen level.
 The line spans only the width of the current shape.
-The resulting water area is listed in the **Channel Properties** panel.
+The resulting water area appears along with the overall area in that panel.
 Use the **Silt Height** box to show sediment build-up.
 The brown region up to this line is counted separately so you can see the silt area alongside the water area; this value is also displayed in **Channel Properties**.
 A **Height Units** dropdown lets you show these heights in metres, centimetres or millimetres independently of the shape units.
 The **Manage Shapes** dialog stores the water and silt heights along with the points when saving a design so it reloads exactly as drawn.
 All point coordinates are saved in millimetres regardless of the units currently displayed.